horizons83/Mileston4-Fashion-For_fans/README.md

 * Offer a platform where fans can get the latest F1 news on the blog.
 * To allow users to leave reviews on products to control product quality and popularity.
 * To create a stock of products to be sold online and keep track of the sales as an admin.
-* To be able to create/update/delete products and their infomation as an admin
+* To be able to create/update/delete products and their information as an admin
 * To enable users to create an account for future purchases.

 #### User Goals ####